Student Innovation Competition

 Part 1

-Create a plan for how you will implement your idea over a three month period.
-You will need to detail the necessary steps, milestones and how you plan to measure success at the end of your implementation.
+Create a plan for how you will implement your idea over the 5 month implementation period from November to March.
+You will need to detail the necessary steps, milestones and how you plan to measure success at the end of your implementation as a part of your entry.
 Enter your idea by Oct.
-15, 2022.
+17, 2025.

 Our selection committee will pick finalists from the submissions based on the strength of the planning, potential for success and creative out of the box thinking.
 Those ideas will then move to the next phase!